Arab culture: Media in Arab culture

 Media values are not the only variable that affects news output in Arab society.
 Hafez states, “The interaction of political, economic, and social environments with individual and collective professional ethics is the driving force behind journalism.”
 In most Arab countries, newspapers cannot be published without a government-issued license.
 Most Arab countries also have press laws, which impose boundaries on what can and cannot be said in print.

 Censorship plays a significant role in journalism in the Arab world.
 Censorship comes in a variety of forms: Self-censorship, Government Censorship (governments struggle to control through technological advances in ex. the internet), Ideology/Religious Censorship, and Tribal/Family/Alliances Censorship.
 Because Journalism in the Arab world comes with a range of dangers – journalists throughout the Arab world can be imprisoned, tortured, and even killed in their line of work – self-censorship is extremely important for many Arab journalists.
 A study conducted by the Center for Defending Freedom of Journalists (CDFJ) in Jordan, for example, found that the majority of Jordanian journalists exercise self-censorship.
 CPJ found that 34 journalists were killed in the region in 2012, 72 were imprisoned on December 1, 2012, and 126 were in exile from 2007 to 2012.

-A related point is that media owners and patrons have effects on the values of their outlets.
 Newspapers in the Arab world can be divided into three categories: government owned, partisan owned, and independently owned.
 Newspaper, radio, and television patronization in the Arab world has heretofore been primarily a function of governments.
 "Now, newspaper ownership has been consolidated in the hands of powerful chains and groups.
 Yet, profit is not the driving force behind the launching of newspapers; publishers may establish a newspaper to ensure a platform for their political opinions, although it is claimed that this doesn't necessarily influence the news content".
 In the Arab world, as far as content is concerned, news is politics.
 Arab states are intimately involved in the economic well-being of many Arab news organizations so they apply pressure in several ways, most notably through ownership or advertising.

 Some analysts hold that cultural and societal pressures determine journalists' news output in the Arab world.
 For example, to the extent that family reputation and personal reputation are fundamental principles in Arabian civilization, exposes of corruption, examples of weak moral fiber in governors and policy makers, and investigative journalism may have massive consequences.
 In fact, some journalists and media trainers in the Arab world nevertheless actively promote the centrality of investigative journalism to the media's larger watchdog function.
 In Jordan, for example, where the degree of government and security service interference in the media is high, non-governmental organizations such as the Center for Defending the Freedom of Journalists (CDFJ) and Arab Reporters for Investigative Journalism (ARIJ) train journalists to undertake investigative journalism projects.